 Nearly 23 percent of the patients said they became short of breath just climbing a flight of stairs, and one-third had ongoing COVID-like symptoms, including many who still had problems with taste or smell, the study noted.

-About half of those interviewed said they’d been emotionally affected by their experience with COVID-19, including a minority who said they’d sought mental health care, the scientists added.
+The scientists added that about half of those interviewed said they’d been emotionally affected by their experience with COVID-19, including a minority who said they’d sought mental health care.